rummanwaqar/au_sonar/docs/simulator.md

 #### Switching Pingers
 Pingers can be switched by publishing to `/sonar/enable`.

+* Disable: Set value to 0
-* PingerA: publish True
+* PingerA: Set value to 1
-* PingerB: publish False
+* PingerB: Set value to 2